-- adults who are eligible for NHS Continuing Healthcare
+- People eligible for NHS Continuing Healthcare (CHC)

-- children and young people who are eligible for NHS Continuing Care
+Children and young people eligible for NHS Continuing Care